AutoGPTQ/AutoGPTQ/README.md

 ### Which kernel is used by default?

-AutoGPTQ will use Marlin, followed by Exllama v2, Exallama V1, CUDA kernels in that order for maximum inference performance.
+AutoGPTQ-NEXT will use Marlin, Exllama v2, Exallama v1, CUDA kernels in that order for maximum inference performance.

 ## Acknowledgement
 - Special thanks **Elias Frantar**, **Saleh Ashkboos**, **Torsten Hoefler** and **Dan Alistarh** for proposing **GPTQ** algorithm and open source the [code](https://github.com/IST-DASLab/gptq), and for releasing [Marlin kernel](https://github.com/IST-DASLab/marlin) for mixed precision computation.